The Gilded Ones

 On interior design: Bold colors or neutral hues?

-On NYC apartment living: Huge walk-in closet with seating area or huge laundry room with full-sized washer and dryer?
+On NYC apartment living: Huge walk-in closet with a seating area or huge laundry room with full-sized washer and dryer?

 On shopping: Online or in-store?